 Provides emotional support, physical comfort measures and an objective viewpoint, as well as helping the woman get the information she needs to make informed decisions

 Facilitates communication between the laboring woman, her partner and her clinical care providers

 Perceives her role as nurturing and protecting the woman's memory of the birth experience

 Allows the woman's partner to participate at his/her comfort level

 Birth Doula Services Include:

-- 2-3 prenatal visits at Thrive Mama Collective to discuss what your preferences are for labor and birth, to help you build a birth plan, to discuss what you are expecting of me as your doula, helping your partner with comfort measures and possibly accompanying you to an appointment with your care provider.
+2-3 prenatal visits in the comfort of your home to discuss what your preferences are for labor and birth, to help you build a birth plan, to discuss what you are expecting of me as your doula, helping your partner with comfort measures and possibly accompanying you to an appointment with your care provider.
 This does not include your free consultation.

-- Back-up Doula in the event that I am unavailable.
+Back-up Doula in the event that your doula is unavailable.

 Continuous labor support throughout your labor and early postpartum

-- An attempt to get pictures or video of your birth and baby if you would like.
-(I am not a professional photographer)
+An attempt to get pictures or video of your birth and baby if you would like.
+(We are not professional photographers)